 were revealed.
 The sky littered with sparkling dots and you could see the whole mass of them arch over us like a dome.
 The brightness of the stars created haunting silhouettes of the mountains and cactus.
 Leon and I took a blanket and laid on the hood of the car watching the sky sparkle.
 I never wanted that moment to end.
 I never wanted that feeling to go away.

-We arrive at our nevada hotel which no surprise was a also a casino.
-What was surprise was that they placed us in the room right next to slot machine.
+We arrive at our Nevada hotel, which, no surprise, was also a casino.
+What was surprising was that they placed us in the room right next to slot machines.
 No worries though.
 I'm okay with waking up to the lobbies 80's rock mix.
 It helps me pump up the start of our great adventure.

 We had complimentary breakfast and got to overlook the full casino and flashy light which Leon was a huge fan of!
 I plugged in the first trail destination in google maps.
 The drive in was beautiful the land was gold and the mountains pail grey blue.
 Google map sends up a rocky road which looks private...
 But I'm committed.
 I want to see where it ends.
 The drive up is awesome!
 Its a steep road and we get a straight view of the mountain.
 I knew it was too good to be true though when it told me to make a left on an unmarked path.
 I went way further than I should have because it was definitely not a road i don't even think it was a hiking trail.
 So I had to back my car up a good quarter mile till i was back at that turning point.
 From here i could see so much so I sat on my car and took in the view.
 The wind was really picking up and I could see big dust storms from afar.
 It was a little to windy to take Leon out from where we were parked at.